cspringbett/TrapCam/README.md

 directory clean.

 Finally, you need to install the TrapCam software using git.
-Move into $HOME, and run "git clone -b implement_picamera https://github.com/jack-butler/TrapCam" to clone the software from the implement_picamera branch into the TrapCam directory.
+Move into $HOME, and run "git clone https://github.com/cspringbett/TrapCam" to clone the software from the TrapCam directory.
 Move into the TrapCam directory ("cd TrapCam/"), and run "sudo bash installTrapCam.sh".
 This installer will copy the configs, services, and scripts to their correct locations.

 # Configuring Witty Pi
 Turn off your raspberry pi by running "poweroff".
 Remove power source from pi and connect it to the WittyPi instead.
 If it doesn't power on immediately, click the button on the WittyPi.
 Once TrapCam is on, type "cd wittypi" to enter the wittypi directory.
 From there, run "sh wittypi.sh" to bring up the WittyPi configuration tool.
 If the WittyPi is not detected, ensure you have a coin cell battery installed in the board, reboot, and try again.
 Once WittyPi is detected, edit the following settings: